alexwaibel/home-ops/README.md

 1. Download the latest stable release of Talos from their [GitHub releases](https://github.com/siderolabs/talos/releases).
 You will want to grab the `metal-amd64-secureboot.iso` image [linked here](https://www.talos.dev/v1.6/talos-guides/install/bare-metal-platforms/secureboot/#secureboot-with-sidero-labs-images).

-2. Take note of the OS drive serial numbers you will need them later on.
+2. Take  of the OS drive serial numbers you will need them later on.

 3. Go to your BOIS and enable secure boot setup mode